mcu-tools/mcuboot/docs/design.md

 * Built to run from flash.
 * Built to run from a fixed location (i.e., not position-independent).

-Multiple image boot is currently supported with the overwrite upgrade strategy only (i.e. when `MCUBOOT_OVERWRITE_ONLY` is set).
+Multiple image boot and dependency check is currently supported with the overwrite upgrade strategy only (i.e. when `MCUBOOT_OVERWRITE_ONLY` is set).

 ## Image Format